 My first trip to Albarracin was back in September 2009 where we flew in to Valencia and rented a car.
 The drive took us two hours, although that said, the scenery was like no other I have witnessed before or since.
 I’m sure it’s not out of this world or particularly unique but it does stand as the only desert I have been through and I finally made an eagerly-anticipated return in June 2014.
 The difference in those five years was phenomenal: two climbing shops, a dedicated bouldering guide, more lines and much better facilities, although the last could be down to our incompetencies but never mind.

-It is often touted as the Spanish Fontainebleau and I would kind of concur, although not entirely.
+Albarrain is often touted as the Spanish Fontainebleau and I would kind of concur, although not entirely.
 The rock type is similar, both sandstone and this comes across in the types of problem you are likely to encounter, especially in the topouts – slopey and knacky, they can often be the crux of any grade problem at either venue.
 The major difference you’ll find is the abundance of roofs in Albarracin and this is likely it’s most stand out feature.
 The area Techos is actually the Spanish word for roofing and it’s not alone, although there are more there than in other spots.
 Still, the opportunity to crank hard on the horizontal and often tick off hard climbs without crimping like a beast is there for all and great photos are easily found here.

 The sandstone blocks sit atop the Iberian mountains, mid-way between Madrid and Valencia, with the well-signposted town of Teruel being your nearest civilisation.
-The village is does have cultural heritage too, declared a Monumento Nacional 1961, and is a UNESCO heritage site due to the pre-historic cave art you can go and see (also relevant to boulderers, as this can restrict your climbing slightly).
+The village does have cultural heritage too, declared a Monumento Nacional 1961, and is a UNESCO heritage site due to the pre-historic cave art you can go and see (also relevant to boulderers, as this can restrict your climbing slightly).
 The town proper will have helped with this: i’m not sure why it has large castle walls and a cathedral but that it does, running around the small winding ancient stone buildings that seem to pre-date a spirit level….
 It truly is a fantastic village, even if it doesn’t have much in the way of shops.
 It does have some though, crucially including two supermarkets (one much larger than the other), a good butchers and bakers.
 Be warned though: rural Spain is not noted for it’s long opening hours, and you’re best to get this stuff either first thing at around 9-10am or evenings 5-8pm and this can encroach on your optimum climbing conditions.
 I think there is also a small shop on the campsite too.

 Finally a note on access.
 When I first visited, Albarracin was still fairly new and not hugely frequented, although it was made abundantly clear in all literature I found to avoid climbing on or around the cave art mentioned above.
 From what I can gather, this was not heeded by all who went, and I have sadly heard of issues in the past couple of years.
 PLEASE check access agreements before going; as usual, this could mean the difference between the venue being closed permanently.
 What is perhaps more saddening is that it wasn’t just problems with where people were climbing: people camping near the cap parks, leaving litter and excrement, things that we all should know better than have put Spain’s Fontainebleau in jeopardy.
 Again, check before you go.
+It seems these pleas have made a difference and Albarracin is now settling into a more sustainable venue.
+Please do your part to keep it that way.

 - Arrastradero.
 Albarracin’s answer to Stanage or Bas Curvier, Arrastradero is by far the largest area with enough problems to accommodate your entire trip.
 There is almost too much here to make recommendations on problems to try but a couple of personal favourites would be La Grima 6b (with the neighbouring La Lagrima 6c with a 7a sit start supposedly excellent), Seiscerraro 6b and Grasshopper 7b+ all worthy of closer attention.